Reliability Guide

 Common GWM trouble spots

-• Infotainment lag and software UI quirks, especially on early models.
+• Infotainment lag and software UI quirks, especially on early models—improved with over-the-air updates.

-• Charging flap release failure, preventing easy access to the charging port.
+• Charging flap release failure, preventing easy access to the charging port; may require emergency release cable.

-• Intrusive safety chimes and alerts that can be difficult to silence.
+• Intrusive safety chimes and alerts that can be difficult to silence while driving.

-• Limited spare parts network in the UK can lead to long repair times.
+• Limited spare parts network in the UK can lead to long repair times, particularly for body panels.

 What to check on used GWMs

-• Verify that the car has received the latest software updates to address early infotainment lag and translation issues
+• Verify that the car has received the latest software updates to address early infotainment lag, translation issues, and connectivity bugs.

 Browse GWM in our Directory